-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Santa Fe Financial Corporation ("Santa Fe" or the "Company") for the fiscal year ended June 30, 2017 will be held on February 27, 2018 at 10:00 A.M. at the Hilton San Francisco Financial District, 750 Kearny Street, San Francisco, CA 94108 for the following purposes:
+You are cordially invited to attend the Annual Meeting of Shareholders (the "Annual Meeting") of Santa Fe Financial Corporation ("Santa Fe" or the "Company") for the fiscal year ended June 30, 2019, on February 26, 2020, at 11:00 A.M. at the Hilton San Francisco Financial District, 750 Kearny Street, San Francisco, CA 94108 to consider and act on the following:

-- (1) To elect three Directors to serve until the next Annual Meeting or until their successors shall have been duly elected and qualified; - (2) To ratify the retention of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2018; and - (3) To transact such other business as may properly come before the Annual Meeting, or any postponements or adjournments thereof.
+- (1) To elect three Directors to serve until the next Annual Meeting or until their successors shall have been duly elected and qualified; - (2) To ratify the retention of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2020; - (3) To approve, in a non-binding vote, the compensation of our named executive officers; and - (4) To transact such other business as may properly come before the Annual Meeting or any postponements or adjournments thereof.

-The Board of Directors has fixed the close of business on December 29, 2017 as the record date for determining the shareholders having the right to vote at the Annual Meeting or any adjournment thereof.
+The Board of Directors has fixed the close of business on December 31, 2019, as the record date for determining the shareholders having the right to vote at the Annual Meeting or any adjournment thereof.